 A stroke risk reduction program can be created for you personally at Our Clinic.
 Combining several the disciplines available at Our Clinic can give you an effective, efficient program to change your level of risk.

-Schedule an assessment with the Nurse Concierge at Our Clinic and discuss lowering your risk of stroke.
+Schedule an assessment with the Treatment Navigator at Our Clinic and discuss lowering your risk of stroke.
 A targeted, tailored plan can be put in place to help you change your risks.

 AN IMPORTANT NOTE: If you think you or someone else is having a stroke, call 911 right away.
 Don’t drive to the hospital or have someone else drive you.
 Call an ambulance so medical personnel can begin life-saving treatment on the way to the emergency room.
 During a stroke, every minute counts.